learn-with-aws/terraform/README.md

             Or Sometime you need to kill your process

                 ps aux | grep terraform and sudo kill -9 <process_id>

+## Remove a specific terraform state

+        List All state:-

+                terraform state list

+        remove state which you want to:-

+                terraform state rm <name>

+        Question : Delete all resources except one

+                # list all resources
+                terraform state list

+                # remove that resource you don't want to destroy
+                # you can add more to be excluded if required
+                terraform state rm <resource_to_be_deleted>

+                # destroy the whole stack except above excluded resource(s)
+                terraform destroy

 ## Variable validations.